Plaid: Stitching Together a Fintech Revolution

 2. Why is Plaid valued at $13.4 billion?

-Plaid’s valuation reflects its important role in the fintech system, powering over 12,000 financial apps and institutions with reliable data connectivity.
+Plaid’s valuation reflects its critical role in the fintech system, powering over 12,000 financial apps and institutions with reliable data connectivity.

 3. Who uses Plaid?

-Plaid serves many clients, including consumer finance apps like Venmo, investment platforms like Robinhood, and long-established and accepted banks.
+Plaid serves a wide range of clients, including consumer finance apps like Venmo, investment platforms like Robinhood, and traditional banks.

 4. How does Plaid ensure security?